Sriparno08/Openpedia/README.md

 Here are some interesting ways to contribute to this project:

-- Adding Resources
+- Adding a Resource
 - Improving the Documentation
 - Enhancing the Codebase
-- Upgrading the Website Interface
+- Upgrading the User Interface
+- Adding a Feature

 Please go through the [CONTRIBUTING](https://github.com/Sriparno08/Openpedia/blob/main/CONTRIBUTING.md) guide for details.